fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Run the app and review the output in the terminal window.

-    You should see the following output:
+    Your app should produce output that's similar to the following example:

     ```plaintext